kkwong44/travelogue/README.md

 ### Edit Personal Post

-Registered users sloud able to edit and update personal posts
+Registered users should able to edit and update personal posts

 When the registered user signed in to the site and select a personal post then the post can be updated by submitting the form.